weisongyeong/OMDB/README.md

 # OMDB
-OMDB is a movie web application that users may use it to view different movie information like title, raiting and their similar movies.
+OMDB is a movie web application that users may use it to view different movie information like title, rating and their similar movies.
 This OMDB app is built in two main frameworks which are .Net Core 7 and and React JS.
 The development process is done in Visual Studio.

 ## Table of Contents
 - [Getting Started](#getting-started)